Principled Leadership & Ethics

 Covers both strategic and operational points of view for managing projects.
 Quantitative methods include project planning, budgeting, selection, scheduling, evaluation and control.
 Qualitative methods include project organization, staffing and team building.

 Examines the growth and nature of entrepreneurship and the support infrastructure of tasks, people, finances and technology.
 Emphasizes entrepreneur characteristics sought by venture capitalists and investors, role of the business plan and evolutionary stages of start-up activity.

 Innovation & Technology

 This course provides an in-depth introduction to global leadership and its development and to fostering innovation and global change.
 Through assessments and behavioral simulations, it prepares students to do global work effectively in a complex context with people from various cultures.
 Develops technology strategies through a qualitative (scenario and strategy map-based) and a quantitative (decision analysis and option theory-based) approach for technology portfolio planning and management.
 It provides practical, stimulating, and easy-to-use methods for realistic applications.

-Applied Consulting Project I
+Applied Entrepreneurship Project I